bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 3. In the text box that opens, enter the URL for the data source to which you want to connect.
 The URL syntax: `https://ip/essbase/smartview`

 4. Click Go, or press Enter.
 (You will receive alert for certificate error.
-This is expected behavior as for the purpose of this tutorial we are using Essbase 19c deployment with demo certificate.
-Once in post deployment / production instance we replace demo certificate with paid SSL certificate we will not get this alert.
-For instance, click yes on alert to continue with lab exercise.)
+This is expected behavior as for the purpose of this tutorial we are using an Essbase 19.3 deployment with a demo certificate.
+Once you're in a post deployment / production instance we replace the demo certificate with a paid SSL certificate and you wont get this alert.
+For instance, click yes on the alert to continue with this lab exercise.)

 5. On the login window, enter your login credentials.

 ![](./images/image14_7.png "")

-After successful login, you can now begin working with data in Oracle Analytics Cloud - Essbase.
+After successful login, you can now begin working with data in Essbase.

-6. Expand ‘EssbaseCluster’, navigate to ‘DynamicCorp’ application.
-Double click on ‘Sales’ database.
+6. Expand ‘EssbaseCluster,’ navigate to the ‘DynamicCorp’ application.
+Double click on the ‘Sales’ database.

 ![](./images/image14_8.png "")

-You will be presented with option to create Ad hoc grid.
-Click on Ad hoc analysis.
+You will be presented with the option to create ad hoc grid.
+Click Ad hoc analysis.

 ### Section 2 - Describe Smart View user interface